Introduction

 - Wheels and Frame

-- The wheels and frame can create a mobile cart for gardening or tool storage.
+- The wheels and frame can be repurposed to create a mobile cart for gardening or tool storage.

-- They can also be repurposed into a DIY rolling workbench.
+- They can also be fashioned into a DIY rolling workbench.

-- Apply a rust-resistant primer and paint to protect the metal from future corrosion.
+- Apply a rust-resistant primer and paint to protect the metal to prevent future corrosion.

 What Environmental Considerations Should I Be Aware Of?